code-matt/react-native-replaykit/README.md

 Your contributions are always welcome!
 Fork the project and Submit a pull request.

 ## TODO
-* Utility for Editing multiple saved clips into one
+* Utility for editing multiple saved clips into one and being able to sort them however desired and preview that result.
 * Utilities for ReplayKit's Broadcasting ability